trustoverip/tswg-did-method-webs-specification/spec/core.md

 - Create a KERI AID and add the appropriate KERI events that will (at least) produce the DIDDoc.
 That process is described in the [DIDDoc and KEL](#) generation section of this specification.
-- Choose the web URL where the DID doc for the DID will be published, including the last element of the path, which MUST be the AID.
+- Add the AID as the last element of the web URL for the DID.
 - Derive the DIDDoc by processing the [[ref: KEL]].
 - Create the AID folder on the web server at the selected location, and place the DIDDoc and KEL files into that folder.